AK-Homberger/Alexa-Face-Recognition-with-ESP32CAM/README.md

 - Board: ESP32 Wrover Module
 - Partition scheme: Huge APP...

-An additional library **"ArduinoWebsockets"** has to be installed via the IDE Library Manager (version 0.5.0 is working for me).
+An additional library **ArduinoWebsockets** has to be installed via the IDE Library Manager (version 0.5.0 is working for me).

 If you copy/move the sketch, make sure all four files are in the new folder:
 - AlexaFaceDetectionESP32Cam.ino